joseph-shaw/OpenTrack/README.md

 When you open the app you’ll start at the data upload page.
 Here you will need to upload the data from your IMU(s).
-There are upload tabs for central/left/right devices, and for up to 8 athletes.
+There are upload tabs for central/left/right devices for a single athlete (multiple athletes coming soon).
 If you click these upload buttons and the file browser isn’t populating, you either haven’t set the filepaths in ‘filepaths.csv’ or you’re using SQL and you haven’t entered the password.
 Here you will also need to set the date/time the devices were turned on, the units of time that your device outputs, and if your vertical axis is flipped.

 A couple of things to note here: - There’s not currently a function to sync the three devices, so if the times are out of sync, the data will